 Luce / Centrum voor Religieuze Communicatie

 Het verzorgen van postinitieel onderwijs en theologische vorming voor pastores en andere beroepskrachten die in hun werk in aanraking komen met vragen over geloof, zingeving en ethiek.

-The Netherlands Centre for the Study of Early Christianity focuses on interdisciplinary scholary studies on the early church in its historical and cultural context.
+The Netherlands Center for the Study of Early Christianity (NCSEC) focuses on interdisciplinary scholarly studies on the Early Church in its historical and cultural context.